What's involved in a continence assessment?

 Bladder and Bowel Charts

-You will be asked to fill out a chart to keep track of when you or the person you care for passes urine (wee) or has a bowel action (poo).
-Keeping a bladder diary or bowel diary over three consecutive days will help a continence health professional in their assessment.
+You will be asked to fill out a chart to keep track of when you go to the toilet to pass urine (wee) or have a bowel action (poo) or have an accident.
+Keeping a bladder diary for two to three days in a row or bowel diary for seven days in a row which will help a continence health professional when they assess you.

 100